-Another way to look at new products is through one of strategic planning's most useful analytical devices - an array of future options or alternative such as that shown in figure 1.1, A firm has roughly four way to gain new business - see quadrants A, B, C and D in the figure 13.1
+Another way to look at new products is through one of strategic planning's most useful analytical devices - an array of future options or alternative such as that shown in figure 1.1, A firm has roughly four way to gain new business - see quadrants A, B, C and D in the figure 13.1 shares.
+New products management plays a minor role and the activity is often called market, development, not product development.

+Technological Newness

+Present Or

+New Product Growth Opportunities Improved New Technologies

+Technologies

-Technological Newness New Product Growth Opportunities Present Or Improved Technologies New Technologies Market Newness Current Market A Improved products.
-B Line Extension.
-New Markets C New use and market extensions.
-D Diversification.
+Market Newness Current Market A improved B Line Extension

+products

+New Markets C new use and D Diversification

+market extensions